Google Ads Guide – How to Set up an Account & Campaigns

 Choosing Your Devices

 Gone are the days where you could rely solely on revenue from computers and laptops.
 Today, you need to make sure that you are looking at all devices including tablets and mobile.
 This will give you the greatest chance of gaining a solid level of profit.
-Our advice would be to run AdWords for about three months and then look at the data.
+Our advice would be to run Google Ads for about three months and then look at the data.
 You can then set bid levels based on the potential of each type of device.
 To learn more about Bid Modifier Bidding Adjustments, check out that link.

 Choose Your Networks